10 Interesting Facts about Rational Numbers

 Solution:

-Clearly, denominators of the given rational numbers are positive.
+Clearly, denominators of the given ratio numbers are positive.
 The denominators are 6 and 4.
 The LCM of 6 and 4 is 12.
 So, we first express each rational number with 12 as a common denominator.

 Therefore, 5/6 = 5×2/6×2 = 10/12 and 3/4 = 3×3/4×3 = 9/12